Kreolwolf1/factory-nodejs/lib/auth/readme.md

 app.get('/', auth.ensureAuthenticated(), routes.index);

 ```
-So what you need to do is to create an instance of the *Authentication* constructor, execute the use method with UAA credentials, and add the ***ensureAuthenticated*** middleware to the routes.

->**Improtant** Since inside the ***auth.use*** method we initialize the passport's middleware and it works with sessions, we need to execute the ***auth.use()*** method after initialization of a session's middleware.
-Also it is important to use this function before router initialization, otherwise you could face passport errors.
+>**Note**: Since inside the **auth.use** method we initialize the passport's middleware and it works with sessions, we need to execute the **auth.use()** method after initialization of a session's middleware.
+Also it is important to use this function before router initialization; otherwise you could face passport errors.

 If routes are assigned in your application to a separate file, you do not need to instantiate the auth object for the middleware.
 You could just get it as a function.